 Located in northern Zimbabwe, the life-giving power of the Zambezi River makes Mana Pools National Park one of Zimbabwe’s most lush and flourishing regions.
 Designated as a UNESCO World Heritage Site, it is known for its natural beauty and as one of the continent’s premier game-viewing areas.
 Visitors can look forward to an array of activities such as canoe trips which are offered year-round and provide a unique and memorable way for visitors to experience the area’s striking scenic beauty and diverse fauna, while guided walks are a great way to take its pristine riverside forests.
 Other popular activities include: game drives, river cruises, nature walks, bird watching, catch-and-release fishing, and searching for dinosaur tracks.

 Today you will have a short flight to Lake Kariba where you will be met and transferred to the camp.
 Here you are able to go on game drives, walks, boat cruises, fishing and just sit back and enjoy the view or have a cooling dip in the pool.

 The planet’s most voluminous man-made lake, Kariba is a popular tourist destination that was created in the 1950s when the mighty Zambezi was dammed.
 It stretches for more than 200 kilometres along the border between Zimbabwe and Zambia, forming a natural boundary between the two countries.
 The lake’s waters are home to abundant wildlife including: crocodiles, hippos, fish and aquatic birds, while its shoreline and islands are rich with terrestrial game such as elephant and buffalo.
 It has become one of Zimbabwe’s main tourist attractions offering houseboat holidays, fishing safaris and wonderful game viewing experiences.

-Sadly your final day has arrived and you will have a flight to Victoria Falls to connect with your international flight.
+Sadly, your final day has arrived and you will fly to Victoria Falls to connect with your international flight.